mc-izzy/DOUG/Bash/README.md

 # Bourne Again Shell
 - bash manual [https://www.gnu.org/software/bash/manual/bash.html]
 - Types are for the weak.
 All things are string.
+Also, there is no special syntax required to indicate a string literal.
 - Every statement is first assumed to be a 'command' and strings don't need quotes.
     - This has major implications and causes much of the weirdness of bash
     - Why must all variable references be preceded by a `$` ?